ahariharan-dev/Mindrix-/README.md

 4. Push to the branch
 5. Create a Pull Request

+## contributers
+1.Faisar A
+2.Hariharan A
+3.Ram kumar R

 ## License
 This project is licensed under the MIT License.

 ## Support

 For support and questions, please contact the development team.